-The news is a sweet (if not shocking) ending to a rough journey.
-While suffering through intense back problems that affected his golfing, by 2014 Woods had slipped in ranking to outside the top 1,000; he was a far cry from championship status.
-Woods then fell into a depression, admitting to CNN that he’d struggled with everyday tasks such as getting out of bed, or taking his kids to school.
+The news of Woods’ 15th major title—and his first in 11 years—is a sweet (if not shocking) ending to a rough journey.
+While suffering through intense back problems, by 2014 Woods had slipped in ranking to outside the top 1,000; he was a far cry from championship status.
+Woods then fell into a depression, admitting to CNN that he was barely functioning.
+Even the most routine activities, from getting out of bed in the morning to taking his children to school, were a challenge.
 He thought his career was over.

-Determined to get his life and career back on track, Woods flew to England to see a renowned specialist before deciding on career-saving spine fusion operation in 2017 here in the States.
-The surgery was a success and Woods began an impressive comeback season last year with his first win in five years.
-On Sunday the 43-year-old won by one shot at Augusta.
-This is his first major title in 11 years and first Masters win since 2005.
+Determined to get his life and career back on track, Woods had a successful spinal fusion operation in 2017 and went on to clinch his first win in five years in 2018.
+On Sunday, when the 43-year-old won by one shot, it was his first triumph at Augusta since 2005.

 “It’s overwhelming just because of what has transpired,” Woods said in the Green Jacket ceremony in the Butler Cabin.